 Most pet parents know that chocolate is poisonous for dogs, but is it the same for cats?
 Can cats eat small amounts of chocolate?
 What are the signs of chocolate toxicity?
 Well, you’ll find all the answers you need here.

-Theobromine is metabolized in the human body when digested but this does not happen with dogs or cats.
-A toxic build-up can occur with serious cases resulting in liver failure.
+So why is it that humans can eat chocolate, but cats can’t?
+One of chocolate’s components, theobromine, is metabolized in the human body when digested but this does not happen with dogs or cats.
+When your cat eats chocolate, they simply can’t digest it.
+Worse than that, chocolate can create a toxic build-up with serious cases resulting in liver failure.
 The amount of chocolate that will cause problems for your cat differs from animal to animal.
-Things like age, metabolism, and size will all play a role in the effects.
-Dark chocolate is also more harmful than milk or white chocolate, as it has a far higher theobromine content.
+Their age, metabolism and size will all play a role.

 Once you are at your veterinarian, your cat will likely have blood and urine tests performed and maybe put on a drip to stay hydrated.
 They may perform an ECG to check their heart rhythm as well.
 Symptoms will most likely be treated as they arise.